lion777lion/lion777lion/README.md

 junior developer, student, geek
 -------------------------------

-Few years learn programming, always glad to tasks and challenges, now there just some studying tasks and tests:)
+Few years learn programming, always open for new challenges, now there just some studying tasks and tests:)

 * 🌍  I'm based in Tallinn
 * ✉️  You can contact me at [ammatori6395@gmail.com](mailto:ammatori6395@gmail.com)